2011 Lexus LX Interior

-The LX 570 is chock full of high-quality materials and electronic tech features, which is expected of a Lexus in this price range.
-Opting for the $2,090 Luxury Package will get you perforated leather seats and African bubinga wood trim as well as a premium Mark Levinson sound system, a side monitor system with parking assist, and a DVD player.
-Features like push-button start, adaptive ride height control, Bluetooth phone and audio connectivity, and 14-way adjustable driver’s seat all come standard, as one might expect on a nearly $80,000 luxury vehicle.
+The LX 570 is chock full of high-quality materials and electronic tech features.
+Opting for the Luxury Package will get you perforated leather seats and African bubinga wood trim as well as a premium Mark Levinson sound system, a side monitor system with parking assist, and a DVD player.
+Features like push-button start, adaptive ride height control, Bluetooth phone and audio connectivity, and 14-way adjustable driver’s seat all come standard.
 Some reviewers complain about the intricacy of the navigation/infotainment system and the button-heavy dash.

 - "The LX 570’s ergonomics are pretty good considered the number of controls, with large buttons, knobs and switches for frequently used features.
 This said, those on the close-at-hand center stack would be easier to operate if said stack weren’t so vertical.
 As it is, operating some controls is a pain in the wrist." -- The Truth About Cars